What is Lien Sale?

 In tax lien, the tax authority takes possession of the property for which property tax is due.
 If the owner failed to clear unpaid tax, the tax authority is bound to sell the property to clear the unpaid taxes.

 4.9 (1,067 ratings) 250+ Courses | 40+ Projects | 1000+ Hours | Full Lifetime Access | Certificate of Completion

 #3 – Statutory Liens

 The statutory liens are acquired through various court proceedings in which court orders claim or lien on the asset on any unpaid bills through judgment.
-There are a different kind of lien sale in existence but the most common lien are placed on real estate property and automobiles.
-In the case of automobiles generally, it is dealers who sell the vehicles to the public and bank finance the same.
+There are different kinds of lien sale in existence, but the most common lien is placed on real estate property and automobiles.
+In the case of automobiles, generally, it is dealers who sell the vehicles to the public and bank finance the same.
 Bank subsequently holds the lien on the vehicle and holds the title.